Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

 and for the concentration field,

 with $C(x, y, t= 0)= 0$ as the initial condition.
-The pressure value at the corner points that belong to two perpendicular sides is set to $0.55$, as additional constraints, to keep the symmetry.
-The ground truth solutions for pressure and concentration fields are obtained using FEM with a $100\times100$ quadrilateral elements assuming $L = W = 1~m$, $D_x = D_y = 0.02~m^2/s$, and $C_0 = 0.2~kg/m^2$.
+The pressure value at the corner points that belong to two perpendicular sides is set to an average value of $0.55$, as additional constraints, to maintain symmetry in the solution.
+The ground truth solutions for pressure and concentration fields are obtained using FEM with $100\times100$ quadrilateral elements assuming $L = W = 1~m$, $D_x = D_y = 0.02~m^2/s$, and $C_0 = 0.2~kg/m^3$.

-A PiNN with the periodic activation function and randomly distributed collocation points is employed to predict the solute transport in the 2D porous media described above.
+A PiNN with \textit{sin} activation function and randomly distributed collocation points is employed to predict the solute transport in the 2D porous media described above.
 The PiNN's inputs are the spatiotemporal coordinates, $(x,y,t)$, and the outputs are the pressure and concentration fields, i.e., $\textbf{s} = \{P,C\}$ in Fig.~\ref{fig:PiNN}.
-The pressure and concentration fields are decoupled, therefore one may use two PiNNs side-by-side to solve this problem; however, training a PiNN with multiple outputs was more desirable in this study to minimize hyperparameter tuning.
-The hyperparameter tuning approach was again practiced manually to obtain the best PiNN architecture based on the MSE accuracy measures.
-This approach resulted in a network with five hidden layers and \{32, 16, 16, 8, 8\} neurons per layer using 12,000 spatiotemporal random points within $0\leq x,y \leq1, ~0 \leq t \leq 1$ as collocation points to enforce the pressure and concentration PDEs' loss terms, 12,000 spatiotemporal random points to represent the boundary and initial conditions informing the loss terms (sample selected points are shown in Fig.~\ref{fig:Results 103_2D_homo_p}), and identical weights for all loss terms ($w_i = w_b = w_p = 1$).
+The pressure and concentration fields are decoupled, therefore one may use two PiNNs side-by-side to solve this problem; however, training a PiNN with multiple outputs is more desirable in this study to minimize hyperparameter tuning.
+The iterative random-search hyperparameter tuning process is again practiced to obtain the best PiNN architecture based on the MSE accuracy measure.
+This approach resulted in a network with five hidden layers and \{32, 16, 16, 8, 8\} neurons per layer using 12,000 spatiotemporal random points within $0\leq x,y \leq1, ~0 \leq t \leq 1$ as collocation points to enforce the pressure and concentration PDEs' loss terms, 12,000 spatiotemporal random points to collectively represent the boundary and initial conditions loss terms (sample selected points are shown in Fig.~\ref{fig:Results 103_2D_homo_p}), and identical weights for all loss terms ($w_i = w_b = w_p = 1$).
 Again, a PiNN with similar architecture but using \textit{tanh} activation function is also trained and tuned for comparison purposes, see Table \ref{tab:my-tableCase3}.